dazfuller/dazfuller-uk/content/projects/dotprompt/index.md

 ## What else can the library do.

-Well, as I mentioned before, there's the Manager feature, there's also interfaces which allow the library to be used in different ways.
+Well, as I mentioned before, there's the Manager feature there are also interfaces that allow the library to be used in different ways.

 ### Prompt Manager